ENGL 127 Research Writing: Social Sciences (Frye)

 Here's a screenshot from the ProQuest database that illustrates what I mean:

-Using Subject Terms
+Searching by Subject Terms

-• Select Subject Terms (in Academic Search Complete) or the Thesaurus (in ProQuest and browse for the Subject Term used by the database.
+If you can't figure out what keyword will find you articles on your topic, select Subject Terms (in Academic Search Complete) or the Thesaurus (in ProQuest and browse for the Subject Term used by the database.

 (click on image to enlarge)

-Additionally, the Subject Terms list can also help you identify key subtopics, as in the example below.
+The Subject Terms list can also help you identify key subtopics, as in the example below.

 (click on image to enlarge)

-Be a power researcher!
+Be a Power Researcher

 Full Text